can-eth-gw/can_eth_gw/INSTALL.md

 -------------
 +	gcc (>=4.7)
 +	Kernel (>=3.6) for the necessary LinuxCan code.
-+	Kernel == 3.8.
++	Kernel >=3.9 and <=3.12.
 Due to tree function changes this version of can-eth-gw will only compile at this Kernel version.
 But it should be modifiable for other verions.

 Installation:
 -------------